tristanlukens/dotfiles/README.md

 - change the way to track the Rectangle, Amethyst and macOS preferences: make shell script which edits plists and executes when `git pull` is done AND when the directory is dotfiles. is a little bit broken though, because you can do `git pull [directory]` but I'm not sure on that one
 - move to another font (which is for linux too)
-- make a macOS setup shell script, and put anything which cannot be managed or is difficult to manage with shell scripts in README
-- when cd is used in terminal, execute ls too
+- when cd is used in terminal, execute la (an alias itself for ls -la) too

 ### long-term todos